 There are different circumstances throughout the country and the various levels of governments (local, municipal, provincial/territorial and federal) continue to monitor the situation and develop strategies designed to ensure our safety while reducing the impact on the economy.

 It is of utmost importance, therefore, that all participants ensure that they stay safe and respect the specific rules and requirements in their jurisdiction – municipal, provincial, territorial or federal.

-The Simulated Emergency Test is a North America-wide exercise in emergency communications, administered by the ARRL and the RAC Emergency Coordinators and Net Managers.
+The Simulated Emergency Test is a North America-wide exercise in emergency communications, administered by the American Radio Relay League (ARRL) and the RAC Emergency Coordinators (EC) and Net Managers (NM).
 Both the Amateur Radio Emergency Services (ARES) and the National Traffic System (NTS) are involved.
 The SET weekend gives communicators the opportunity to focus on the emergency-communications capability within your community, while interacting with NTS nets.